 The Costa Rican government and businesses are aware that negative publicity from even a single incident involving a tourist could cost millions of dollars in lost revenue.
 It’s cynical but they are extremely fiscally motivated to do everything possible to ensure tourist safety.

 There are also a number of things that travelers should do to protect themselves.

 Reducing the Risk of Crime

 The vast majority of crime occurs in San José and its suburbs.
 Skip it and head straight to the cloud forest or beach.

-There are simple things you can do to reduce your risk.
-We spent a few years away from Colorado living in the most notorious borough of New York City, the Bronx.
-The admonitions we learned there apply to cities all over the world.
+If you do visit the capital or surrounding cities there are simple things you can do to reduce your risk.
+We spent a few years living in the most notorious borough of New York City – the Bronx.
+The admonitions we learned there apply all over the world.

 Know where you’re going and what you’re doing.
 Read up in your guide book and familiarize yourself ahead of time, all those authors want you as a return customer and won’t send you to Hell’s Kitchen NYC or Coca Cola San José without ample warning.

 Plan your route on a map ahead of time, know where you are going, walk with relaxed confidence and purpose.
 If you get lost, don’t stop acting like you know where you are going until you are somewhere safe (cafe, bookstore, someone’s house).
 If you have to ask directions on the street, young women are your best bet, they are safety conscious and won’t direct you through bad areas.

 There are taxis all over in an emergency jump in one (make sure it’s an officially licensed cab, they are usually obvious).
 Buses work well too, but you never know exactly where they are headed…if it’s an emergency you probably won’t care.